 }

-This is equivalent to the example above, but is a bit more verbose.
-We place trait bounds with the declaration of the generic type parameter, after a colon and inside angle brackets.
+This longer form is equivalent to the example in the previous section but is more verbose.
+We place trait bounds with the declaration of the generic type parameter after a colon and inside angle brackets.

-The impl Trait syntax is convenient and makes for more concise code in straightforward cases.
-The trait bound syntax is able to express more complexity in other cases.
-For example, we can have two parameters that implement Summary, the impl Trait syntax with code like this:
+The impl Trait syntax is convenient and makes for more concise code in simple cases.
+The trait bound syntax can express more complexity in other cases.
+For example, we can have two parameters that implement Summary.
+Using the impl Trait syntax looks like this:

 pub fn notify(item1: impl Summary, item2: impl Summary) {

-If we wanted this function to allows item1 and item2 to have different types, using impl Trait would be appropriate (as long as both types implement Summary).
-If you wanted to force both parameters to have the exact same type, that is only possible to express with a trait bound:
+If we wanted this function to allow item1 and item2 to have different types, using impl Trait would be appropriate (as long as both types implement Summary).
+If we wanted to force both parameters to have the same type, that’s only possible to express using a trait bound, like this:

 pub fn notify<T: Summary>(item1: T, item2: T) {